 In 2013 the Royal College of Obstetricians and Gynaecologists published further research and urged expectant mothers to ‘play safe’ to minimise their baby’s exposure to toxins found in everyday household items such as moisturisers, sun creams and shower gels[i].

-To make it easier to shop for pregnancy-safe skin care, all Green People products are suitable for use whilst pregnant and do not contain ingredients that could be potentially toxic such as parabens, phthalates or artificial fragrances.
+To make it easier to shop for pregnancy-safe skin care, all Green People beauty products are suitable for use whilst pregnant and do not contain ingredients that could be potentially toxic such as parabens, phthalates or artificial fragrances.
 We do use essential oils but at such low levels that they are entirely safe.

 2. GENTLY EXFOLIATE DRY SKIN